 Note: mobile phase = Acetonitrile and water both with 0.01% formic acid

 The results were subjected to descriptive statistics.
-A box plot was constructed to determine the distribution and possible outliers (Kaur et al., 2018).
+A box plot was constructed to determine the distribution and possible outliers (Kaur and al., 2018).
 Since the sample size was large, the normal distribution statistics (Z-statistics) was used to determine the percent KOSFIP farmers whose farm gate tomatoes had MRLs above or below the EU limit (0.3 mg kg-1) (EFSA, 2021) and Codex limit (0.5mg kg-1) (FAO/WHO, 2004), respectively.

 3. RESULTS AND DISCUSSION